smartive/giuseppe/README.md

 We're happy if you have any contributions!
 Every participation counts.
 Feel free to open pull requests, issues or use any other form of contribution.
 Maybe we'll set up a `CONTRIBUTING.md` file in the future. soon(tm) :smile:.

-## Contributers

-The author of the package is [Christoph Bühler](https://github.com/buehler) but without the help of [smartive](https://smartive.ch), this package would not have been possible.
-All the people of smartive contributed to this package in their own awesome way and will maintain it in the future.

 [Full list of contributors](https://github.com/smartive/giuseppe/graphs/contributors)